 - Bargain hunters are naturals at retail arbitrage and liquidation and can turn a shoestring budget into a thriving business, if they have the energy to stay on their toes.

-- Inventors and designers need to make large investments of energy, creativity, and cash, but can generate huge revenue streams on Amazon.
+- Inventors need to make large investments of energy, creativity, and cash, but can generate huge revenue streams on Amazon.

 For more details on these selling strategies, see our article on Amazon business models.